oktawianklosko/radicalconversion/README.md

 -Add bunkers?
 -Alter the goal of the game
--Switch to ship2 when firing to make the ship flash
+-Switch to ship2 when firing to make the ship flash -Switch bullet type through powerup
+-Bullet collision only works on the centre of the sprite

 Small diary- 31/12/17